 Discounting Best Practices and Biggest Blunders

 Ecommerce is the fastest-growing part of our global economy.
 If you buy stuff online, you might have five to ten frequently visited favorite stores where you understand navigation, can easily use the cart, know discounting patterns, and maybe you’re even raking in loyalty rewards or points for future purchases.
-It’s a welcome challenge to get the lowest price possible (nods head and whispers under my breath “Heck yeah, cha-ching!”).
+It’s a welcome challenge to get the lowest price possible (nods head and whispers under my breath, “heck yeah, cha-ching!”).

 My online buying behavior heavily depends on discounts.
-For example, if I needed to buy a pair of shoes during the holiday season, you bet I’d wait until Cyber Monday to take advantage of what’s likely the year’s deepest discount.
-End-of-season clean-out sale?
-I’m there!
-Sometimes I’ll even buy something just because it’s a good deal.
+If I needed to buy a pair of shoes during the holiday season, you bet I’ll wait until Cyber Monday to take advantage of what’s likely the year’s deepest discount.

 Discounting Basics